 The first forenoon service was held in a classroom of the Day Nursery Complex (now Bethel Day Nursery) on Sunday February 17, 1991 with 64 worshipers including children.
 The church was inaugurated on its first anniversary with a colourful ceremony on February 18, 1992 by the then Ga Presbytery Chairman.
 The church has grown over the years and has a total membership of about 3000 today.

 On Thursday March 28, 1991, members attending the Passion Week evening service found that the Church had been locked out of the Nursery premises and its benches thrown outside.
 A member of the IMC.
 Mr. W.I.K.
-Dorcoo, then offered his compound at House number C 13/A/C32 to be used as a place of worship that evening under a canopy he has erected for his own domestic use.
+Dorcoo, then offered his compound at House number C 13/A/C32 to be used as a place of worship that evening under a canopy he had erected for his own domestic use.
 Church activities continued at this compound for quite a long time.
-The church eventually acquired land in Sakumono estates and commenced building a befitting temple to glory of God.
+The church eventually acquired land in the Sakumono estates and commenced building a befitting temple to the glory of God.

 In November 1993, Rev. Jonathan Ayitey Mensah, the then Presbytery Clerk and District Minister of Tema Community 2 District conducted the Sod Cutting ceremony for the commencement of the building, Rev. S.E.
-Ampiaw and Rev. Kennedy Annor, the then Pastor in charge, assisted him.
+Ampiaw and Rev. Kennedy Annor, the then Minister in charge, assisted him.